ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ~~~

-## Context Extension Keys {#iana-keys}
+## Context Extension Types {#iana-ext-types}

-REGISTER_DATAGRAM_CONTEXT capsules carry key-value pairs, see
-{{register-capsule}}.
-This document will request IANA to create an "HTTP
+This document establishes a registry for HTTP/3 datagram context extension type
+codes.
+The "HTTP Context Extension Types" registry governs a 62-bit space.
-Datagram Context Extension Keys" registry.
-Registrations in this registry MUST
-include the following fields:
+Registrations in this registry MUST include the following fields:

-Key:

-: The key (see {{register-capsule}}).
-Keys MUST be valid tokens as defined in
-Section 3.2.6 of {{!RFC7230}}.

-Description:

-: A brief description of the key semantics, which MAY be a summary if a
-specification reference is provided.
+Type:

+A name or label for the context extension type.

+Value:

+: The value of the Context Extension Type field (see {{context-ext}}) is a
+62bit integer.

 Reference: